muzzley/muzzley-client/README.md

 # muzzley-client

-[Muzzley](https://www.muzzley.com) is a platform to carry all your connected devices in your pocket anytime, anywhere.
-It’s a single entry point for your smart world and allows consumers to interact, in one single app, with all their connected devices, access to their activities and receive important notifications from them.
-If you are an IoT developer and/or business, you can get started with Muzzley by creating your own connected apps and widgets (or use the ones we provide off-the-shelf) and use them to engage with your users and/or customers.
+[Muzzley](https://www.muzzley.com).
+All your smart things, one common interface.

-This library is the JavaScript / Node.js client for connecting to the muzzley platform.
+If you're an IoT manufacturer or developer, you can get started with muzzley by adding your own devices to our system.
+This library is the JavaScript / Node.js client for the real-time communication between your devices and the muzzley cloud.

+If you prefer, you can alternatively use our [C++ library](https://github.com/muzzley/muzzley-client-cpp).

+## Getting Started

+To get a better understanding of muzzley in general and how to integrate an IoT object with us, please read our [integration documentation](https://www.muzzley.com/documentation/integration/integration.html).

 ## Install

-To use the library you first need to add it to your project:
+To use the library, you first need to add it to your project:

     npm install muzzley-client